e-gineering/gitflow-helper-maven-plugin/README.md

 # Why would I want to use this?

-This plugin solves a few specific issues common in a consolidated Hudson/Jenkins Continuous Integration (CI) and Continuous Delivery (CD) jobs for projects following the gitflow workflow.
+This plugin solves a few specific issues common in consolidated Hudson/Jenkins Continuous Integration (CI) and Continuous Delivery (CD) jobs for projects following the gitflow workflow.

  1. Ensure the developers are following the (git branching) project version rules, and fail the build if they are not.
  2. Enable the maven-deploy-plugin to target a snapshots, test-releases, and releases repository.